bmp7458/bitbot/README.md

 # bitbot
 ## a general purpose bot for mppclone
-description coming soon, "general purpose" commands coming soon.
+description coming soon, more commands coming soon

-only midi commands.
+i dont know what to put here